ss0832/MultiOptPy/README.md

 Notice: This program has NOT been experimentally validated in laboratory settings.
 I release this code to enable community contributions and collaborative development.
 Use at your own discretion and validate results independently.

+(For Japanese users) Instructions on how to use: https://ss0832.github.io/

 ## Features

 - It is intended to be used in a linux environment.